Sardinian food defies all rules.

 The majority of traditional Sardinian food is pork or lamb based, and you’ll find a lot of sheep cheese.
 This is because on of the most traditional occupations on the island was (and still is) sheep farming.

-Food in Sardinia is tasty, unique and at times plain weird.
+Sardinian food is tasty, unique and at times plain weird.
 One thing for sure, people who visit Sardinia are hardly disappointed with it.
+After all, food is one of the reasons to visit Italy in general!

 In this post, I will highlight all the best Sardinian food that you should try, and share a few tips to fully enjoy Sardinian cuisine.